Chairman & Moderator:

-Perry is a director of public and private companies and is a past member of the Alberta Securities Commission Advisory Committee and a past Co-Chair of the Pipestone Securities Law Conference.
-He is also a past director of Alpine Canada, the governing body for alpine ski racing in Canada and is the Vice-Chair (acting Chair) of WinSport, which manages the legacy assets and programs of the 1988 Calgary Winter Olympics.
-He is also a member of the Advisory Board of Samara, a non-profit organization dedicated to citizen engagement in democracy.
+Perry is a director of public and private companies, a past member of the Alberta Securities Commission Advisory Committee and a past Co-Chair of the Pipestone Securities Law Conference.
+He is also a past director of Alpine Canada, the governing body for alpine ski racing in Canada, and is the current Chair of WinSport, which manages the legacy assets and programs of the 1988 Calgary Winter Olympics.
+He is a member of the Advisory Board of the Samara Centre for Democracy, a non-profit organization dedicated to strengthening Canada’s democracy.
 A former international ski racer, Perry remains active in skiing.

-He is a frequent speaker and has chaired national and international conferences on a variety of business law topics.
+He is a frequent speaker and has chaired national and international conferences on a variety of topics.
 Perry speaks French and German.

-John has spent the last 33 years in the Canadian oil and gas sector serving as a senior officer and director with nine publicly traded junior oil and gas companies with particular emphasis on finance and the public markets.
+Prior to this position he spent 33 years in the Canadian and US oil and gas sector serving as a senior officer and director with nine publicly traded junior oil and gas companies with particular emphasis on finance and the public markets.

 John was born and raised in Toronto, Ontario.
-He graduated with a Bachelor of Arts degree from Bishop’s University in Quebec and moved to Calgary in 1972 where he became a Chartered Accountant with Ernst & Young (then Clarkson Gordon).
+He graduated with a Bachelor of Arts degree from Bishopís University in Quebec and moved to Calgary in 1972 where he became a Chartered Accountant with Ernst & Young (then Clarkson Gordon).

 As a volunteer in ski racing, John served on the board of the Alberta Alpine Ski Association from 1984 to 1990, volunteered at the 1988 Calgary OWG at the alpine venue at Nakiska and became Race Chairman of the Lake Louise World Cup ROC in 1994.

 Wes Jardine is the Managing Director and Head of Diversified Industries and Oilfield Services with ATB Business Banking.
 He is responsible for the strategy, direction and leadership of ATB’s market presence in the commercial and corporate markets.
 Under his leadership, the team of industry and financial services experts are focused on a relationship centric model that is transforming how mid- and senior-market businesses operating throughout the province, are being served.

 President, Paradise Spirits Inc.